European Super League announced, German teams not involved | DW | 18.04.2021

 European football's governing body, UEFA, was plunged into crisis on Sunday after 12 clubs announced they were going to join a European Super League.

-No German or French clubs have committed to take part at this stage, with all teams currently set to join coming from England, Spain and Italy.

-Manchester United, Manchester City, Liverpool, Chelsea, Arsenal, Tottenham Hotspur, Barcelona, Real Madrid, Atletico Madrid, AC Milan, Inter Milan and Juventus are the 12 clubs involved, according to reports.
+"Twelve of Europe’s leading football clubs have today come together to announce they have agreed to establish a new mid-week competition, the Super League, governed by its founding clubs," read a statement from the founding clubs: Manchester United, Manchester City, Liverpool, Chelsea, Arsenal, Tottenham Hotspur, Barcelona, Real Madrid, Atletico Madrid, AC Milan, Inter Milan and Juventus

-Bundesliga clubs Bayern Munich and Borussia Dortmund join Paris Saint-Germain as the surprise absentees from the list.
+No German or French clubs have committed to take part at this stage, with reigning European champions Bayern Munich, current Champions League semifinalists Paris Saint-Germain and German giants Borussia Dortmund the surprise absentees from the list, although the statement added: "It is anticipated that a further three clubs will join ahead of the inaugural season, which is intended to commence as soon as practicable."

+The 12 founders stated that the economic crisis brought about by the pandemic was a reason behind the groundbreaking move, saying: "The formation of the Super League comes at a time when the global pandemic has accelerated the instability in the existing European football economic model.

+"Further, for a number of years, the founding clubs have had the objective of improving the quality and intensity of existing European competitions throughout each season, and of creating a format for top clubs and players to compete on a regular basis."

-The proposed league will be underwritten by debt financing from American bank JP Morgan.
+The proposed league will be underwritten by debt financing from American bank JP Morgan, which helped facilitate the takeover of Manchester United by the Glazer family in 2005 - now one of the key drivers behing the Super League.

+"Founding clubs will receive an amount of €3.5bn solely to support their infrastructure investment plans and to offset the impact of the Covid pandemic," read the statement.
+"The new annual tournament will provide significantly greater economic growth and support for European football."

-UEFA's response to the news was quick and extremely robust, threatening to expel any team that joins a Super League from all competition.
+The 12 breakaway clubs said that they "look forward to holding discussions with UEFA and FIFA to work together in partnership to deliver the best outcomes for the new League and for football as a whole," but the European and world governing bodies slammed the plans in a robust response, threatening to expel any team that joins a Super League from all competition.

 "The clubs concerned will be banned from playing in any other competition at domestic, European or world level and their players could be denied the opportunity to represent their national teams," a statement read.